Understanding Verizon Communications's Unusual Options Activity | Benzinga

 Understanding Verizon Communications's Unusual Options Activity

-On Tuesday, shares of Verizon Communications (NYSE:VZ) saw unusual options activity.
-After the option alert, the stock price moved up to $55.15.
+Shares of Verizon Communications (NYSE:VZ) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $55.66.

 - Sentiment: BEARISH